isaprogrammer/hibernate-log/README.md

-# How to print a query string with parameter values when using Hibernate?
+# How to log SQL statements with parameter values in Hibernate?

 <table>
     <tr>